LIS

 Historical Notes

-B. The principal broker shall maintain a bookkeeping or recordkeeping system which shall accurately and clearly disclose full compliance with the requirements outlined in this section.
-Accounting records which are in sufficient detail to provide necessary information to determine such compliance shall be maintained.
+B. The principal broker must maintain a bookkeeping or recordkeeping system that must accurately and clearly disclose full compliance with the requirements outlined in this section.
+Accounting records that are in sufficient detail to provide necessary information to determine such compliance must be maintained.

-1. Failing to retain for a period of three years from the date of execution, each brokerage agreement, each disclosure and consent to dual agency or dual representation, and each disclosure and consent to designated agency or designated representation.
-Each disclosure of a brokerage relationship to an unrepresented party shall be retained for three years from the date provided to the party;
+1. Each brokerage agreement must be retained for three years from the date of execution.
+Each disclosure and consent to dual agency or dual representation and disclosure and consent to designated agency or designated representation must be retained for three years from the date of execution.

-3. Failing to maintain a complete and accurate record of such receipts and their disbursements for moneys received on behalf of others for a period of three years from the date of the closing or termination of the sales transaction or termination of a lease or conclusion of the licensee's involvement in the lease; and
+3. A complete and accurate record of such receipts and their disbursements for moneys received on behalf of others.
+Such records must be retained for a period of three years from the date of the closing or termination of a sales transaction, or the termination of a lease or conclusion of the licensee's involvement in a lease.

 Statutory Authority